 Giving speech a hand: how functional brain networks support gestural enhancement of language

-Face-to-face communication involves audiovisual binding of speech and gesture, both carrying semantic information to varying degrees.
-Using MEG, we propose for the first time to investigate how oscillatory neural interactions in an extended brain network reflect the integration of gesture and speech information and its time course when gestures can have enhancement effects; (a) during comprehension of degraded speech and (b) for subsequent memory of newly learned words.
-Results will integrate previous findings on the role of oscillations in speech comprehension, memory, and action observation and provide insights into how brain networks adjust to processing audiovisual input involving differential semantic information.
+Face-to-face communication involves audio-visual binding of speech and gesture, both carrying semantic information to varying degrees.
+Using MEG, it is proposed for the first time to investigate how oscillatory neural interactions in an extended brain network reflect the integration of gesture and speech information and its time course when gestures can have enhancement effects; (a) during comprehension of degraded speech and (b) for subsequent memory of newly learned words.
+Results will integrate previous findings on the role of oscillations in speech comprehension, memory, and action observation and provide insights into how brain networks adjust to processing audio-visual input involving differential semantic information.

 Speech-gesture integration studied by rapid invisible frequency tagging

 Team members: Drijvers, Spaak (DCCN), Ozyurek, and Jensen (UoB)

 Rapid invisible frequency tagging (RIFT) was used to investigate the integration of audio-visual information in a semantic context.
 By tagging speech at 61Hz and gestures at 68 Hz, it was studied where auditory and visual information interacted in the brain (as defined by the intermodulation frequency at 7Hz (f2-f1)).

 A proof of principle was provided that RIFT can be used to tag visual and auditory inputs at high frequencies.
 Second, it was demonstrated that RIFT can be used to identify intermodulation frequencies in a multimodal, semantic context.
 The observed intermodulation frequency was the result of the interaction between visually and auditory tagged stimuli, and was localized in LIFG and pSTS/MTG, areas known to be involved in speech-gesture integration.
 The strength of this intermodulation frequency was strongest when integration between speech and gestures was easiest.